Diocese-trees/Matplot-Sunburn-King-and-Rook-vs.-King-and-Pawn-/README.md

 Save the edit and run it again.

 Code Explanation
-This is an end-game chess position analysis project focusing on the King and Rook against King and Pawn scenario.
-The script has several key components:
+This project analyzes chess endgame positions, specifically focusing on King and Rook versus King and Pawn.
+The script includes several key components:

 Data Loading
 It uses the Pandas library to load the dataset, handling exceptions that may occur during loading to ensure the script runs smoothly.